adaltas/node-csv/src/index.coffee.md

       rtrim = @options.trim or @options.rtrim
       chars = @buf + chars
       l = chars.length
-      delimLength = if @options.rowDelimiter then @options.rowDelimiter.length else 0
+      rowDelimiterLength = if @options.rowDelimiter then @options.rowDelimiter.length else 0
       i = 0
       # Strip BOM header
       i++ if @lines is 0 and 0xFEFF is chars.charCodeAt 0
       while i < l
-        # we stop if all are true
-        # - the last chars aren't the delimiters
-        # - this isnt the last line (the end argument)
-        break if (i+delimLength >= l and chars.substr(i, @options.rowDelimiter.length) isnt @options.rowDelimiter) and not end
-        # we stop if all are true
-        # - the last chars are an espace char
-        # - this isnt the last line (the end argument)
+        # Ensure we get enough space to look ahead
+        acceptedLength = rowDelimiterLength + @options.escape.length + @options.delimiter.length
+        acceptedLength += @options.quote.length if @quoting
-        break if (i+@options.escape.length >= l and chars.substr(i, @options.escape.length) is @options.escape) and not end
-        char = if @nextChar then @nextChar else chars.charAt i
+        break if not end and (i+acceptedLength >= l) char = if @nextChar then @nextChar else chars.charAt i
         @lastC = char # this should be removed, only used in buggy end function
         @nextChar = chars.charAt i + 1